Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/emails/laptopsurvey.md

 video enabled it will allow me and the other students in the class to see who is talking and who is currently engaged in the course.

-During the first three classes, please keep in mind the following points:
+During the first two classes, please keep in mind the following points:

 -- I will be recording from my home studio which means that you will not be able to find me in my office in Alden Hall to ask me questions about your laptop or